Transfer Student Admissions

 - Personal qualities – Through a candidate’s personal statement or essay, and interests and activities, we look for those who are motivated to succeed in their chosen field.

 Wentworth allows you to transfer credits for courses you have already taken.
 We review each course on an individual basis to determine if it is applicable and acceptable.
 Credits will be transferred only for courses with a grade of C or better.
 You must complete 50% of your curriculum at Wentworth in order to graduate.

 Wentworth hosts weekly events on Tuesdays from October 6 to December 15, 2020, specifically tailored to full-time transfer applicants.
 This weekly event allows you to make a 30-minute appointment to virtually meet with representatives from Wentworth's Admissions, Financial Aid, and Registrar’s Offices to have any and all questions answered regarding the application and enrollment process.

 Applying to Wentworth

 Wentworth practices rolling admissions, which means we review each application as soon as we receive all required documents.
-The priority deadline for spring applicants is December 1 and fall applications is February 15.
+The priority deadline for applicants is December 1st for both fall and spring.
 After this date, some programs may be closed to further applications, so we encourage you to apply early.
 We also have a transfer checklist that will assist in making the process of transferring smoother by giving a step-by-step guide.

 Transfer Application Requirements